Meronomy

-A meronomy or partonomy is a type of hierarchy that deals with part–whole relationships, in contrast to a taxonomy whose categorisation is based on discrete sets.
-Accordingly, the unit of meronomical classification is meron, while the unit of taxonomical classification is taxon.
+A meronomy or is a hierarchical taxonomy that deals with part–whole relationships.
+For example, a car has parts that include engine, body and wheels; and the body has parts that include doors and windows.

 These conceptual structures are used in linguistics and computer science, with applications in biology.
 The part–whole relationship is sometimes referred to as HAS-A, and corresponds to object composition in object-oriented programming.

 The study of meronomy is known as mereology, and in linguistics a meronym is the name given to a constituent part of, a substance of, or a member of something.
-"X" is a meronym of "Y" if an X is a part of a Y.
+"X" is a meronym of "Y" if an X is a part of a Y. The unit of organisation that corresponds to the taxonomical taxon is the meron.